What Does Risk Assessment Mean?

-A risk assessment is a formal process designed to identify hazards in the workplace.
+A risk assessment identifies hazards in the workplace.
 Carried out correctly it should analyse a process or task and highlight anything that is likely to pose a risk or threat to the safety of employees or other people connected with the business.

 A successful risk assessment can reduce the possibility of accidents by removing hazards and ensuring compliance with health and safety rules.